 OHRA membership for Ryde residents

-While the Ryde has many issues which are not those of Old Hatfield, there may sometimes be common ground, in which case there could be some discussion with Ryde residents on certain issues.
+A select group (Beth, Constance and Margaret) met to discuss this.The Ryde has many issues which are not the same as those of Old Hatfield, as well as some common ground.
+We are happy to work with Ryde residents on common issues such as Parking, but we are insufficiently resourced to take on any new issues.

 Parking Survey

 Letitia has sent out a draft survey form to all Committee members for comment.
-The proposal from WHBC is for Zone 3 (Park Meadow) to be extended, partly to accommodate the extra vehicles which will result in the redevelopment of office buildings into residential units.
-The plan is that residents from these units will be allowed to park in Park Meadow.
-OHRA will object to this.
-Survey will go out to membership ASAP.
+There is a possibility that Zone 3 (Park Meadowcould be extended, to accommodate the extra vehicles which will result in the redevelopment of office buildings West of the Great North Road into residential units, in which case residents from these units would be allowed to park in Park Meadow.
+OHRA would object to this, and to similararrangements in Zone 1.
+The Prking Survey will go out to membership ASAP.

 Action: Letitia